Suyooo/firefox-nowplaying/README.md

 If you'd like to be more flexible with styling, you can use a Browser source to display the `nowplaying.html` file.
 Create a Browser source in OBS, check "Local File", and choose the HTML file in the application's folder.

-You can now use the "Custom CSS" option of the Browser source to fully style the overlay as you want, by writing CSS rules for the `#nowplaying`, `#title` and `#artist` selectors.
+You can now use the CSS field in the configuration tool to fully style the overlay however you want, by writing CSS rules for the `#nowplaying` selector to style the container around all of the text, and `#title` and `#artist` selectors to style just those values.
+Note that the HTML file won't update until the song changes while the Firefox extension is active!

+Be warned that the "Custom CSS" option in the Browser source might lead to flickering, since that CSS block is loaded with a slight delay after each refresh.
+But you can still use it for just trying out styles, and then simply copy it into the configuration tool to properly set the CSS up.

 Here's the CSS used for the example screenshots at the top, to give you a start:

 ```css
 /* Text Format: "🎜 {$title$}{$if_artist$ - $}{$artist$}" */